Chart Color Schemes

 Robina - West performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is high, with 28.1% of residents currently enrolled in formal education.
-This includes 8.0% in primary education, 7.1% in secondary education, and 6.9% pursuing tertiary education.
-Robina - West's schools have a combined enrollment of 1,992 students.
-The area demonstrates typical Australian school conditions (ICSEA: 1007) with balanced educational opportunities.
-The educational mix includes 2 secondary schools and 1 K-12 school.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high at 28.1%, including 8.0% in primary education, 7.1% in secondary education, and 6.9% pursuing tertiary education.
+The three schools in Robina-West have a combined enrollment of 1,992 students, with typical Australian school conditions (ICSEA: 1007) and balanced educational opportunities.
+The educational mix includes two secondary schools and one K-12 school.
+Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education